KWCourtney/ux-portfolio-site/case-studies/bringing-critical-alerts-to-mobile.md

         </li>
         <li>
             <h4>Foundation for Future Scalability</h4>
-            <div class="content">The MVP was built to scale — with room for future features like commands and support for more user roles — without needing a full redesign later.</div>
+            <div class="content">The MVP was built to scale, with room for future features like commands and support for more user roles, without needing a full redesign later.</div>
         </li>
     </ul>
     <p>While usage data wasn't available at the time of handoff, leadership aligned on three target outcomes to define MVP success: reduce average alarm response time by 50%, cut unacknowledged alert duplicates by 40%, and enable 75% of alarm handling to be done on mobile.
 These KPIs were set as benchmarks for adoption and operational ROI.</p>